zueai/create-mcp/README.md

 # create-mcp

-A CLI tool that sets up a Model Control Protocol (MCP) server and deploys it to Cloudflare Workers so you can start making new tools for your Cursor Agent in minutes.
+A CLI tool that sets up a [Model Control Protocol (MCP)](https://modelcontextprotocol.io) server and deploys it to Cloudflare Workers so you can start making new tools for your Cursor Agent in minutes.

 > Just write TypeScript functions with JSDoc comments to give your agent MCP tools.

 ## Prerequisites

-- A Cloudflare account with [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed.
-You can make sure you are logged in to Wrangler by running `wrangler login`.
+- [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed and logged in with your Cloudflare account.
-- Claude Desktop App installed (because it uses workers-mcp under the hood)
+- Claude Desktop App installed.

 ## Instructions